Li-Nayu/HMM-Machine_Learning/README.md

 When using HMM(Hidden Markov Model), we applied smoothing technique to improve the accuracy.
 Absolute discounting and word preprocessing is used in this project.
 I also recommend you to try Kneser Ney Smoothing, which may give even better result.

 --------------------------------------------------------------
-###I want to use Machine Learning to Make Love with the world.
+<h4>I want to use Machine Learning to Make Love with the world.</h4>